FelixStopa/onvis-switch-hs2-sys55-mod/README.md

 <img alt="header" src="docs/header.png">

 <h3>This mod makes your Onvis Switch HS2 compatible with a Gira System 55 frame.</h3>

-<p>Attention.
+<p>This allows for an existing row of switches to be easily expanded without construction work.<br>
+For this, simply buy a larger frame and insert the modified Onvis switch from the front.</p>

+<p><i>Attention.
 Modifying the device is your responsibility.
 I am not responsible for possible defects.
-Opening the device affects the manufacturer's warranty.</p>
+Opening the device affects the manufacturer's warranty.</i></p>

 <h3>Notes</h3>
 <p>